khoigiapham/BSc-International-Business-Administration/README.md

 👋 Hi there!
 This repository is a cosmic library of data analytics projects that I've embarked on during my odyssey 🔭 at Rotterdam School of Management, Erasmus University Rotterdam from 2019 to 2022 👨‍🚀.

-### 🛠️ Tech Stack:
-- R for Statistical Computing 📊

 ---

 ## 🌌 Connect with Me:
 - 🌐 [LinkedIn](https://www.linkedin.com/in/khoi-pham2709/)
 - 💌 Email me at khoi127d@gmail.com

----

-🌟 I'm always open to cosmic feedback and interstellar collaborations.
-Feel free to reach out! 🌟